nbalestra/alc-workshop/docs/module-3/lab-2.md

     ![]({{ page.assets }}module9_lab2_ws_dw.png)

-5. Copy and Paste the following script
+5. Copy the following script and paste it in the script text area by replacing the existing content (it should be just `payload`)

     ```
         %dw 2.0